Bluebear77/GraspTest/README.md

 ## Run GRASP webapp

 Make sure to start a GRASP server first (see above).
-The follow [these instructions](apps/grasp/README.md) to run the GRASP web app.
+Then follow [these instructions](apps/grasp/README.md) to run the GRASP web app.

 ## Run evaluation app

-Follow [these instructions](apps/evaluation/README.md) to run the evaluation app.
+Follow [these instructions](apps/evaluation/README.md) to run the evaluation app for the SPARQL QA task.

 ## Supported models